 This study will include making the sound version of the dementia resonances so that people like Stephanie can listen to the resonance rather than take a pill.
 These sound Source Resonances (previously known as PC Remedies) have been extensively tested in LEAP, a highly successful Learning Enhancement for Africa Project (see www.arhf.nl) and we are now researching how to make them as effective in addressing more complex treatments in the west.

 The Source Medicine dementia pilot study aims to treat ten people with a clear diagnosis of dementia.
-For this initial study we have decided to focus on Alzheimer's Disease and we hope to expand this to other forms of dementia (and other diseases) in future.
-We will chart clients' progress over a three month period with a standard assessment and outcome review.
+We have initially been focussing on Alzheimer's Disease and we are now expanding this to other forms of dementia.
+We are charting clients' progress over a three month period with a standard assessment and outcome review.

 Pilot Study Outline

-- Participant pre-trial screening, assessment, treatment and outcome review.
+- Participant pre-trial screening, assessment, treatment and outcome review: Ongoing.

 - Collating, evaluating, writing up and sharing the results.